Learn How to Manage Your Diabetes with Nutrition and Physical Activity

 Your diabetes health care team may suggest losing weight to help you improve your blood glucose, blood pressure and cholesterol levels.
 Making small, gradual changes over time is the key to keeping weight off.
 Even losing a small amount of weight, such as 5% to 10%, can make a difference in your blood sugar levels.
 For example, a 7%-weight loss for someone who weighs 180 pounds would need to lose as little as 13 pounds to see improvements with their blood sugar levels.

 This is the second article in our Living Well With Diabetes series.
-Stay tuned for future newsletters highlighting different aspects of diabetes and how to live well with this diagnosis.
+Stay tuned for future articles highlighting different aspects of diabetes and how to live well with this diagnosis.

 “Living with Type 2 Diabetes Program,” diabetes.org, accessed July 7, 2020.